What is a Care Leaver?

 Leaving home and setting out on a life path is daunting enough for any young person.
 For young people who have been in foster care, there is the extra stress and pressure of feeling that they do not have the family support that their non-fostered peers have.
 Being a care leaver may seem terrifying to them.
 In the UK, there are about 10,000 care leavers annually.

 Care leavers who feel that they are ready to age out are not left alone in the world.
-They maintain contact with Children’s Services, which continues to provide support.
+It’s not uncommon for foster parents to maintain contact with foster children after they age out of foster care.
+Care leavers also maintain contact with Children’s Services, which continues to provide support.
 The support begins with planning for the foster child’s future when the child is 15 years old.

 This is the Pathway Plan, which includes details on how the local authority will provide assistance with accommodation, higher education, spending money, and finding employment.
 It reflects the young person’s wishes and desires.
 The care leaver has the right to have his or her needs assessed before leaving care, taking into consideration what the young persons’ wishes are, their social needs, the financial help available, and their ability to live independently.
 A personal adviser ensures that the Pathway Plan is followed, reviewed at least once every six months, and updated regularly.